dmandrade/apli-framework/src/Data/README.md

-# Apli Data
+# Aplí Data

-Apli Data help us to work with data structures like array; object; json or xml.
+Aplí Data help us to work with data structures like array; object; json or xml.

 ## Installation via Composer